hunterh37/DicyaninHandSessionManager/README.md

 # DicyaninARKitSession

-A Swift package that provides a shared ARKit session manager for hand tracking in visionOS and iOS applications.
+A Swift package that provides a shared ARKit session manager for hand tracking in visionOS applications.

 ## Overview